Chart Color Schemes

 Alexandra is considerably less culturally diverse than average when assessed alongside AreaSearch's national rankings for language and cultural background related metrics

-Alexandra's population was found to be predominantly culturally homogeneous, with 89.7% being Australian citizens, 86.6% born in Australia, and 96.4% speaking English only at home.
-Christianity was the dominant religion, comprising 44.1% of Alexandra's population.
-Notably, Buddhism was slightly overrepresented compared to the rest of Victoria, with 1.1% of Alexandra's population identifying as Buddhist versus 0.9%.
+Alexandra's population was found to be largely homogeneous culturally, with 89.7% being Australian citizens, 86.6% born in Australia, and 96.4% speaking English only at home as of the latest data.
+Christianity was the predominant religion in Alexandra, accounting for 44.1% of its population.
+Notably, Buddhism was slightly overrepresented compared to the rest of Victoria, making up 1.1% of Alexandra's population versus 0.9%.

 Frequently Asked Questions - Diversity